vwolf/AudioRecorder/AudioRecorder/Readme.md

 Share data with Cloudkit
     Files are moved to CloudDrive - UbiquitousContainer

-Takes to iCloud
+#### Takes to iCloud
     - copy take to iCloud
-        Copy take to iCloud, leave take in App's Documents folder, leave CoreData record of take Set field in CoreData?
+        Copy take + metadata.json to iCloud (set ubquitios).
+Take is no longer in in App's Documents folder so remove from CoreData

     - remove take from iCloud
-        Delete take in iCloud
+        reset ubquitios
         Set field in CoreData?

+ #### Take from iCloud to App
+    - copy take to app's documents directory

+    - copy process is triggered through metadata request
+    - show alert to confirm transfer
+    - take.cloudTakeToLocal()
+    1. get TakeCKRecord and Take object
+    2. fetch files from iCloud and copy to app's document directory
+    3. when all files in app's document directory take.deleteTakeFromICloud()
+    4. use metadata.json to add instance CoreData record for take
+    5. update TakeVC tableView

 When take in iCloud, display take in Takes View?

 Can be a take in iCloud and iCloudDrive?